 Phase I NPDES Permit Requirements

 All of New Castle County was required by the U. S. Environmental Protection Agency (EPA) to obtain an NPDES permit under the Phase I NPDES regulations.
-New Castle County, 12 municipalities, and DelDOT are jointly responsible for implementing a Stormwater Pollution Prevention and Management Program under this permit.
+New Castle County, 6 municipalities.

 - Phase I Permit Fact Sheet